 New varieties will have been in official trials for three years before they can be Recommended.
 These trials are necessarily based on small quantities of seed – just over a kilo of seed each year.
 So just over 3 kg of seed, often specially selected, is required for the full three years of trials.

 By contrast, in the last three years we have delivered over 80 tonnes of Haydn, as a fully commercial variety, from which samples for trials are taken.
 Maintaining seed quality and performance on this scale is quite a different matter and the true test of a variety.
 It makes sound sense to use a degree of caution and see how a new variety manages the transition to commerce.

-While the more established varieties are a couple of percentage points lower in yield, their yield performance is markedly more consistent.
-This makes it somewhat easier to plan the return that you might expect from your sugar beet crop.
+While the more established varieties can be a few percentage points lower in yield, their yield performance is generally markedly more consistent and the results are from commercial seed.
+This makes it somewhat easier to plan the return that you might in reality expect from your sugar beet crop.

 From Trials to Commerce

 Apart from consistency of performance, there is the question of the volume of seed involved in the trials process.
 For the new varieties, as mentioned, only 3 kg of seed will have been required to complete the three years of National List and Recommended List Trials.
 For varieties that are already Recommended, samples are taken from commercial lots.
 Making the transition from trials to full commercial production of a variety is a dramatic upscale and experience has shown that not all varieties are able to retain their performance.

 For the third year running, our number 1 variety in the UK, HAYDN, has been drilled on 20% of the sugar beet acreage – the maximum allowed by British Sugar for a single variety.
 It is a long time since another variety achieved this feat and is testament to the remarkable performance and consistency of HAYDN, which is clearly appreciated by growers.